FlavScents AInsights Entry for 2-Ethyl Hexyl Salicylate (CAS: 118-60-5)

 6. Regulatory Status (Regional Overview)

-- United States: Not listed as FEMA GRAS for flavor use; primarily regulated as a cosmetic ingredient.
+- United States: Not explicitly listed as FEMA GRAS for flavor use; primarily regulated under cosmetic and fragrance guidelines.

 - European Union: Not specifically listed under Reg.
-(EC) No 1334/2008 for flavor use; used in cosmetics under specific conditions.
+(EC) No 1334/2008 for flavor use; used in cosmetics and fragrances.

 - United Kingdom: Follows EU regulations post-Brexit with no significant divergence noted.

-- Asia: Regulatory status varies; formulators should consult local regulations in Japan, China, and ASEAN countries.
+- Asia: Regulatory status varies; generally accepted in cosmetic and fragrance applications.

 Citation hooks: FEMA; EFSA; national authority publications